 A 2 Dimensional Design Course for Undergraduates includes a Color Transposition Collage Project.

-Students study Color Theory and Value Relationships in order to achieve the appropriate color relationships.
+Students study Color Theory and Value Relationships in order to explore dynamic color relationships.

 An Emphasis on Color Theory and establishing dynamic color relationships is

 examined through various exercises using photographic imagery, from collage

 to cutting symmetrical designs, to weaving found imagery together.

 Students combine digital material to create a collage via Photoshop CC.